Orange County Choppers bikes: NAPA

 Built for NAPA auto parts, the frame is a basic 7up rigid custom, which was heavily modified.
 One crucial modification which put the whole project in jeopardy involved the backbone, which was too small for the motor picked for this bike.
 This meant that to make the bike work, the team would have to come up with an inventive solution.
 Vinnie's first idea called for the notching of the frame to make room for the motor.
 This change was necessary as the bike could not be ridden without the frame being altered.
 This was rejected as the notching would compromise the frame's integrity.
 That idea was replaced with something that would solve the frame issues and allow them to have a gas tank with the legal amount of fuel in it.
 They removed the existing backbone and replaced it with a piece of 1/4 inch steel tube.

 Carroll Shelby

 Built for racing designer Carroll Shelby, it has a sleek and cobra-like gas tank that took Rick 70 hours to complete and Shelby cobra emblem sets.
 When the bike came back from the paint shop, they discovered a major problem with the motor just hours before it had to be shipped to Las Vegas.
 They forged ahead, and the bike was completed just in time for the SEMA bike show.

 Lincoln Mark LT

 Commissioned to promote the Mark LT.
 Paul Jr. was the major fabricator on the project.

+Silver State Helicopters

+Commissioned to promote Silver State Helicopters' flight-training business.
+In February 2008, Silver State Helicopters shuttered its doors abruptly, months after American Chopper aired both Silver State Chopper episodes (Parts 1 and 2), then declared Chapter 7 bankruptcy.
+Several enrolled students, both active and pending, filed class-action lawsuits; the Federal Trade Commission opened investigation into the business in May, 2008 for suspected Ponzi-scheme activity.